 The waste product in the banana industry – banana leaves – have long-clogged the country’s river ways, polluting communities and fragile ecosystems.
 A few years ago, a handful of savvy entrepreneurs decided to collect this waste product and turn it into recycled paper, which is sold as reams for printing paper and greeting cards in the United States.
 In Costa Rica, you can find these greeting cards in the artisan market and in many souvenir shops.

 First harvested by the indigenous on the Caribbean coast, the chocolate bean, which comes from the cacao tree, has a long history in Costa Rica.
 Sibú Chocolate has harnessed the country’s experience in producing chocolate, refining it into flavors that rival the best tastes of Europe.
 The small company works with a Rainforest Alliance certified farm on Costa Rica’s Atlantic slope, which ensures fair wages and dignified living conditions.
-Chocolates include caramel-infused fresh ginger and coconut, organic vanilla bean milk chocolate, a signature spicy truffle with nutmeg and cinnamon and a Tarrazú cappuccino milk chocolate, among others.
-You can find Sibú Chocolate at these locations.
+Chocolates include caramel-infused fresh ginger and coconut, organic vanilla bean milk chocolate, a signature spicy truffle with nutmeg and cinnamon, and a Tarrazú cappuccino milk chocolate, among others.

-Bath products from the women-run Aromas para el Alma are designed to help users relax, energize or detoxify.
-Made with natural raw materials and packaged with reusable packaging, these products are good for your health and good for the environment.
+Bath products from the women-run Aromas para el Alma are designed to help users relax, energize, or detoxify.
+Made of natural raw materials and packaged with reusable packaging, these products are good for your health and good for the environment.
 The company claims to be carbon neutral, offsetting its footprint by investing in programs such as Programa Aliados Cambio Climatico.
-Look for lotions, oils or sprays at these specialty stores.
+Look for lotions, oils, or sprays at these specialty stores.